palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 AtlasDB is deployed as a library in client services.
 Versions of AtlasDB may be partitioned based on their support for Transactions2 into the following categories:

-- **(A1) Always use transactions1.** These versions don't even know that the coordination service exists, and they will read and write from transactions1 regardless of what other nodes are doing.
+- **(A1) I always use transactions1.** These versions don't even know that the coordination service exists, and they will read and write from transactions1 regardless of what other nodes are doing.
 - **(A2) I know about the coordination service, but not about transactions2.** These versions of AtlasDB will check the coordination service, but they don't know how to read from/write to transactions2, and so they will throw if